WEST PALM BEACH, Fla. — South Florida can expect a steady warming trend through midweek with slight rain chances starting to creep in.

-Changes arrive briefly on Wednesday as that fading front drifts a bit farther south.
-This could spark a few scattered showers and even an isolated thunderstorm, mainly around the Lake Okeechobee area and the Treasure Coast.
+As that fading front drifts a bit farther south on Wednesday, a few spotty showers and even an isolated thunderstorm are possible, mainly around the Lake Okeechobee area and the Treasure Coast.
 After that, dry and warm conditions return to finish the workweek.

 Looking ahead to the weekend, another front may approach from the north, potentially bringing more showers—especially along the east coast—along with breezier winds by Sunday.